volgk/volgk.github.io/index.md

 I began to read the instructions more carefully because everything was there from the very beginning.
 I found out that any problem has steps to solve, and someone smart has already written about it.
 And also, the correct question raised contains the answer.

-Since the initial view of Gentoo is naked' - I hated the pages where they offered to solve my problem by putting a tick in the indicated menu window.
+Since the initial view of Gentoo is 'naked' - I hated the pages where they offered to solve my problem by putting a tick in the indicated menu window.
 Hey, I'm trying to start Xs here!
 What the hell is a menu?!
 Give me the answer in the console version!
 And yes, I loved the minimalism of the console.
+It is neat and beautiful, especially when I change everything how I like and work for my own pleasure.
+Until now, fiddling with the appearance of the system takes me a week.
+Can't pick a color or something like that.

+So, studying the unknown, I came across packages.
+What it was, I vaguely imagined.
+But where they come from, and why they are?
+I didn't ask such questions.
+My friend asked me.
+And I thought about it.
+I remembered how many times I needed a utility and it was not there.
+Or how many times the build of package broke.
+How to fix it then?
+And if you fix it, how to let the other know about the fix?
+So I grew up to packages and patches.
+I've grown up to read about them, of course.

+The first impulse was to see how it works in Gentoo.
+For comparison, my friend suggested looking at Slackware and Crux's packages.
+Nerds, I thought, trying to understand something in SlackBuilds.
+It was beautiful, but not for me - a newbie.
+In Gentoo it was easier.
+I tried to build something independently, but alas, no place for miracle.
+Crux amazed me with his simplicity, not only in packages but in everything.
+It became so easy to read configs and to UNDERSTAND them.
+We (my friend and I) compared the rc-scripts for dhcpcd in Gentoo and Crux.
+The favorite was obvious.
+And it was also obvious that my OS would change again.
+I'm so impetuous.
+Probably because I'm a girl.